zhaoda/leo.github.io/_posts/2015-05-26-no-more-css-grid-frameworks.md

 ---
-layout:         post
-title:          "No More CSS Grid Frameworks"
+title: No More CSS Grid Frameworks
-date:           2015-05-26 20:53
-categories:     general
 ---

 A few minutes ago, I read a [post][1] on Designer News that was created by a guy that wanted to create another flexbox-based grid framework for CSS.
 He probably knew that there are already many of them out there.
 But that didn't held him back from asking for interest in another one.